 In 2005, the Pawtucket Central Falls Development Corporation, in partnership with both communities police departments, create Project RENEW

 In 2006, RENEW hired their first outreach worker to support female sex workers in Pawtucket and Central Falls.
 Within 2 years, prostitution arrest rates drop 90% in both cities.

 In 2013, Project Weber opened it's drop-in center allowing it to more directly serve and educate their clients.
 The same year, RENEW partnered with Amos House and expanded services to Providence for the first time.

 Coming together for one mission

 In March of 2016 the two organizations agreed to merge, in order to serve the full range of sex workers and high risk women and men, including transgender sex workers, while reducing administrative overhead.
-The newly merged organization is currently going through a strategic planning process in order to assist with the merge, and therefore has not officially changed its name yet, but unofficially we are calling it “Project Weber/RENEW” (PWR).
+The merged organization is called “Project Weber/RENEW” (PWR).

-Since it's founding, Project Weber has enrolled 213 men, providing peer-led street outreach, basic needs, HIV prevention and testing, needle exchange, and support groups
+Since it's founding, Project Weber enrolled 263 men, providing peer-led street outreach, basic needs, HIV prevention and testing, needle exchange, and support groups

-Since 2006 RENEW has served over 500 women, providing peer-led street outreach, basic needs, HIV prevention and testing, and case management.
+Since 2006 RENEW served over 1000 women, providing peer-led street outreach, basic needs, HIV prevention and testing, and case management.